 Further information regarding the QAA categories for learning and teaching methods can be found at http://www.qaa.ac.uk/Publications/InformationAndGuidance/Documents/contact_hours.pdf.

 |Supervised time in studio/workshop||Scheduled|

 * The definition has been modified from that used by the QAA and is consistent with that used in student support regulations.

 † These categories are not included in the QAA list

 The time spent on formative assessment should be included within the calculation of learning and teaching methods.
 The categories in which formative assessments are included within the learning and teaching activities will depend on their exact nature.
-For example, a class test may contribute to both scheduled learning and teaching activities (for the time spent taking the test) and guided independent study (for the unsupervised time spent revising/preparing for the test).
+For example, a class test may contribute to both scheduled learning and teaching activities (for the time spent taking the test) and guided independent study (for the time spent revising/preparing for the test).

 A presentation or talk on a particular topic.

-The term 'lecture' covers everything from the traditional model, where a single member of the provider's staff or an affiliate1 introduces ideas or delivers facts to a group of students, to approaches that might be much more interactive, involve a variety of contributors, make use of a range of media and technologies, and take place virtually as well as in person.
+The term 'lecture' covers everything from the traditional model, where a single member of the institution's staff or an affiliate1 introduces ideas or delivers facts to a group of students, to approaches that might be much more interactive, involve a variety of contributors, make use of a range of media and technologies, and take place virtually as well as in person.
 Lectures are assumed, in general, to involve larger groups of students than do seminars and tutorials but size will vary depending upon the nature of what is being taught, the size of the overall student cohort, and practical concerns.